|

 The work will also include constructing 2 roundabouts south of US 74/76 where both roads intersect NC 214 and extending Georgia Road to Old Lake Road.
 When the project was advertised on May 24, 2022, sign plans indicated that the new exit in this location, to be called Lake Waccamaw, will be numbered 252:

-Construction started in August 2022 and as of February 15, 2024 was over 1/2 complete at 54.8%.
+Construction started in August 2022 and as of October 15, 2024 was nearly 3/4 complete at 74.6%.
 The project is currently scheduled to be completed by the January 2026.5 In the summer of 2012, NCDOT replaced the US 74 mileposts with I-74 mileposts along this stretch, continuing them from Segment 17, 13 miles beyond the NC 211 exit to Delco at Mile 271.
 It is unknown whether this was a hedge in case the route ends up going to Wilmington instead of Myrtle Beach.

 LATEST PHOTOS